Survival horror: De-emphasized combat

-Survival horror games are a subgenre of horror games, where the player is unable to fully prepare or arm their avatar.
-The player usually encounters several factors to make combat unattractive as a primary option, such as a limited number of weapons or invulnerable enemies; if weapons are available, their ammunition is sparser than in other games, and powerful weapons such as rocket launchers are rare, if even available at all.
+Survival horror games are a subgenre of action-adventure games, where the player is unable to fully prepare or arm their avatar.
+The player usually encounters several factors to make combat unattractive as a primary option, such as a limited number of weapons or invulnerable enemies; if weapons are available, their ammunition is sparser than in other games, and powerful weapons such as explosives are rare, if even available at all.
 Thus, players are more vulnerable than in action games, and the hostility of the environment sets up a narrative where the odds are weighed decisively against the avatar.
 This shifts gameplay away from direct combat, and players must learn to evade enemies or turn the environment against them.
 Games try to enhance the experience of vulnerability by making the game single-player rather than multiplayer, and by giving the player an avatar who is more frail than the typical action game hero.

 The survival horror genre is also known for other non-combat challenges, such as solving puzzles at certain locations in the game world, and collecting and managing an inventory of items.
 Areas of the game world will be off limits until the player gains certain items.
 Occasionally, levels are designed with alternative routes.
 Levels also challenge players with mazelike environments, which test the player's navigational skills.
 Levels are often designed as dark and claustrophobic (often making use of dim or shadowy light conditions and camera angles and sightlines which restrict visibility) to challenge the player and provide suspense, although games in the genre also make use of enormous spatial environments.